AppFair/appfair.github.io/index.md

 On a computer with macOS Monterey, you can now install and run the [App Fair catalog browser app](https://app-fair.app/), enable "Show Pre-Releases" in the app's "Fairapps" preference, search for your app name, and install and run your app.
 You can also share your app's landing page at `https://<your organization name>.github.io/App` to provide a link for opening your app's entry in the App Fair catalog.

-The next step will be to code your app, which typically involves cloning your fork and opening `App.xcworkspace` in an IDE like `Xcode.app`.
-The `App/Sources/AppContainer.swift` file contains the scaffold for your SwiftUI code; start there to begin fleshing out your app's behavior.
-The default permissions are very restrictive (no network or peripheral access, file system access restricted to the app's sandbox folder, etc.), so you can edit the `Sandbox.entitlements` file to expand the permissions for your app.
+The next step will be to code your app, which typically involves cloning your fork to a local machine and opening `App.xcworkspace` in an IDE like `Xcode.app` to run and debug.
+The `App/Sources/AppContainer.swift` source file contains the scaffold for your SwiftUI code; start there to begin defining your app's behavior.

+The default permissions for App Fair apps are very restrictive (no network or peripheral access, file system access restricted to the app's sandbox folder, etc.), so you can edit the `Sandbox.entitlements` file to expand the permissions for your app.
 This will affect the "Risk" assessment of the app as shown in the catalog browser, which plays a central role in an end user's decision whether to trust and install your app.

 You should also update the app's catalog description and categories by updating the repository's description and tags (e.g. "appfair-games" or "appfair-productivity"), and those changes will be automatically integrated into the App Fair catalog entry for your app.